 PRINCIPLE I: RESPONSIBILITY TO THE PROFESSION

-THE PROFESSIONAL EDUCATOR IS AWARE THAT TRUST IN THE PROFESSION DEPENDS UPON A LEVEL OF PROFESSIONAL CONDUCT AND RESPONSIBILITY THAT MAY BE HIGHER THAN REQUIRED BY LAW.
-THIS ENTAILS HOLDING ONE[SELF] AND OTHER EDUCATORS TO THE SAME ETHICAL STANDARDS.
+THE PROFESSIONAL EDUCATOR KNOWS TRUST IN THE PROFESSION DEPENDS UPON A LEVEL OF PROFESSIONAL RESPONSIBILITY THAT MAY BE HIGHER THAN THE MINIMAL STANDARD OF POLICY AND LAW.
+THIS RESPONSIBILITY ENTAILS HOLDING ONESELF AND OTHER EDUCATORS TO THE SAME ETHICAL STANDARDS.

-A. THE PROFESSIONAL EDUCATOR DEMONSTRATES RESPONSIBILITY TO ONESELF AS AN ETHICAL PROFESSIONAL BY:
+A. THE PROFESSIONAL EDUCATOR DEMONSTRATES RESPONSIBILITY TO ONESELF AND THE PROFESSION BY:

-- Knowing and upholding the procedures, policies, laws, and regulations relevant to professional practice regardless of personal views;
+- Knowing and upholding the procedures, policies and laws relevant to professional practice regardless of personal views;

-- Avoiding the use of one‘s position for personal gain and avoiding the appearance of impropriety;
+- Refraining from using one’s position for personal gain and avoiding the appearance of impropriety;

-- Taking responsibility and credit only for work actually performed or produced, and acknowledging the work and contributions made by others.
+- Taking responsibility and credit only for work actually performed or produced, and acknowledging the work and contributions made by others; and

 B. THE PROFESSIONAL EDUCATOR FULFILLS THE OBLIGATION TO ADDRESS AND ATTEMPT TO RESOLVE ETHICAL ISSUES BY:

-- Confronting and taking reasonable steps to resolve conflicts between the Code and the implicit or explicit demands of a person or organization;
+- Identifying and taking reasonable steps to resolve conflicts between the MCEE and the implicit or explicit demands of a person or organization;

-- Maintaining fidelity to the Code by taking proactive steps when having reason to believe that another educator may be approaching or involved in an ethically compromising situation;
+- Maintaining fidelity to the MCEE by taking proactive steps when having reason to believe that another educator may be approaching or involved in an ethically compromising situation;

-- Neither discriminating nor retaliating against a person on the basis of having made an ethical complaint;
+- Refraining from discriminating or retaliating against a person on the basis of having made an ethics complaint;

-- Neither filing nor encouraging frivolous ethical complaints solely to harm or retaliate; and
+- Refraining from filing or encouraging frivolous ethics complaints solely to harm or retaliate; and

-- Cooperating fully during ethics investigations and proceedings.
+- Cooperating fully and honestly during investigations and proceedings.